HOW TO TAKE PAYMENTS FOR SUBSCRIPTIONS

 There are a few options, depending on how often you want to account for payments, how long the contract term is, and how likely it is a customer might modify their standing order.

 The repeat order service automatically creates a draft order immediately after submission of the initial order.
 The customer selects the repeat interval.
 At the repeat date, the draft order will be submitted, and the process begins again.
 This is great for home or restaurant food replenishment, retail stock replenishment etc, as it gives the customer a chance to cancel or make changes to their order at any stage.
-The assumption in this process is usually that payment is made on account, via an accounting system like Xero, that may tally up weekly/fortnightly orders and take a monthly payment.
+The assumption in this process is that a compatible recurring payment option is used (as below), or that payment is made on account, via an accounting system like Xero, that may tally up weekly/fortnightly orders and take a monthly payment.
 In any case an invoice is sent to the purchaser each time the order is submitted, with the option to pay by the usual method of payment.
 The obligation remains with the merchant to confirm orders have been paid, or meet their terms of engagement, before fulfilling an order.
 Orders will simply show as unpaid in our system, until marked as paid in Xero, or actually paid by some other means.

-consider using our membership widget.
+Consider using our membership widget.
 Our membership widget will allow new members to signup and pay for immediate access.
 Thereafter, it will send them a reminder near to their expiry date asking them to renew their membership.
 This sort of approach works best with 3 month, 6 month or 12 month terms, where renewal is not automatic.
+If you are using the automatic payment options from limited providers, then you could consider using a shorter term for renewals...
+Please note that invoices / receipts are emailed on each renewal.

-such as gym membership, then you are best not to use the shopping cart for this process.
+Subscriptions such as gym membership, then you are best not to use our shopping cart for this process.
 The best way to setup a recurring payment plan, is to find a payment provider such as stripe or paypal who have special features for managing all of your subscription payments.
 Each of them will allow you to add some "widget code" anywhere in your website.
 Inside our website builder CMS, you can paste this code as HTML.
 This is a very simple interface, with all management of subscriptions taken care of by the payment provider.
+Such services are designed for minimal customer interaction in the process, minimal email notifications, and minimal technical support on our part, as the process is managed by the payment provider.

-You may also consider using our shopping cart to offer customers their first month payment.
-Thereafter, you can set up a recurring payment plan in an accounting system like Xero, and use their methods of payment, and their reconciliation system to manage that.
+You may also consider using our shopping cart to offer new customers their "first subscription".
+Thereafter, you can set up a recurring payment plan in an accounting system like Xero, and use their methods of payment, or reconciliation system to manage that.

 You can create subscription/recuring billing in some payment gateways like Paypal